 14. Couchsurfing in Iran

-Iran looms large in daily news headlines but there’s an awful lot about the place that westerners don’t know or understand.
+Iran looms large in daily news headlines but there’s an awful lot about the country that westerners don’t know or understand.
+Couchsurfing in Iran tries to pull the curtain back a bit.

-Orth, a German millennial travels through Iran doing exactly what the authoritarian government doesn’t want visitors doing, mingling with every day citizens and learning about their lives.
+German millennial Stephan Orth travels through Iran doing exactly what the authoritarian government doesn’t want visitors doing: Mingling with every day citizens and learning about their lives while he sleeps on their couches and floors.

 15. The Elephant Whisperer